tldr-pages/tldr/pages/linux/sslstrip.md

 `sslstrip --listen={{target_port}}`

-- Log all SSL traffic to and from server:
+- Log all SSL traffic to and from the server:

 `sslstrip --ssl --listen={{target_port}}`